 Once patients are admitted, their rehabilitation potential is assessed before their treatment begins.
 Then, following a consultation between the services concerned and the liaison nurses, they are referred to specialist rehabilitation centres.
 Patients who remain unstable after awakening from a coma are treated in a specialised care ward.

-The NRA is under the responsibility of Dr Karin Diserens, associate physician in the Service of Neurology.
-Dr Jean-Michel Pignat is Senior Registrar and Mr Loric Berney is the Head Clinical Coordinator.
+The NRA is under the responsibility of Pre Karin Diserens, associate physician in the Service of Neurology, a Head of clinic and a Therapist Coordinator.

 Acute Neurological Rehabilitation Unit